Intermediate

 # Local PV behavior:

 Why It Matters: Local PVs deliver NVMe SSD performance (sub-millisecond latency, 100K+ IOPS) impossible with network-attached storage, critical for database and cache workloads.
-3ms vs 3ms) compared to network EBS volumes—this performance difference makes the user experience gap between instant page loads and noticeable lag.
-The trade-off is node affinity (Pods can’t migrate between nodes), requiring application-level replication (Cassandra, MongoDB replica sets) for high availability, but this is acceptable for databases already designed for distributed operation.
+The difference between local NVMe (0.1ms) and network-attached storage (3ms) may seem small but represents a 30x latency reduction compared to network EBS volumes—this performance difference makes the user experience gap between instant page loads and noticeable lag.
+The trade-off is node affinity (Pods cannot migrate between nodes), requiring application-level replication (Cassandra, MongoDB replica sets) for high availability, but this is acceptable for databases already designed for distributed operation.

 Resource Limits (Examples 49-53)